xAirx/ReactWebShopProject/README.md

       Added Styled Components and going to move on to adding theming with inclusion of storybook.

-      Added Typescript typescript is currently used for defining consts in our shared folder containing our "global styles" for our styled components, styleguide.

-      Added Types for styledcomponents @types/styled-components

       Refactored Sentry component away from app.js and tested it works.

-      Added TS for ESLINT and Configs.

       Added Snapshot testing for Storybook and npmtest, for uniformity. between components and storybook.